IS claims Sri Lanka blasts, as government says probe making progress

 He did not elaborate on why authorities believed there was a link to the New Zealand bloodshed, unleashed by a lone gunman.

-The bombs brought a shattering end to a relative calm that had existed in the Buddhist-majority Indian Ocean island since a civil war against mostly Hindu, ethnic Tamil separatists ended 10 years ago, and raised fears of a return to sectarian violence.
+The bombs brought a shattering end to a relative calm that had existed in Buddhist-majority country since a civil war against mostly Hindu, ethnic Tamil separatists ended 10 years ago, and raised fears of a return to sectarian violence.

 Sri Lanka’s 22 million people include minority Christians, Muslims and Hindus.
 Until now, Christians had largely managed to avoid the worst of the island’s conflict and communal tensions.